palikar/dotfiles/.emacs.d/EMACS.md

 ## Common settings

-Org-mode is awesome not just for note taking but also for general text editing, formating and all and all just plain old *writting*.
+Org-mode is awesome not just for note taking but also for general text editing, formating and all and all just plain old *writing*.
 Therefore some basic org-mode configuration comes at handy when working with `.org` files (this .init file is written in org-mode so&#x2026;yeah!!).
 The `org-bullets` makes the heading look pretty.
-I have couple of extra exporterrs for `.org` files that just make my life easier.
+I have couple of extra exporters for `.org` files that just make my life easier.

 ```emacs-lisp
 (require 'org-bullets)